vmware-samples/validated-solutions-for-cloud-foundation/appliance/README.md

 - Packer plugin:

-  > **Note**
+> [!NOTE]
 >
 > The required plugin is automatically downloaded and initialized when using `./appliance-build.sh`.
 For dark sites, you may download the plugin and place it in same directory as your Packer executable `/usr/local/bin` or `$HOME/.packer.d/plugins`.

-  - HashiCorp [Packer Plugin for VMware][packer-plugin-vmware] 1.0.10 or higher.
+  - HashiCorp [Packer Plugin for VMware][packer-plugin-vmware] 1.0.11 or higher.

 ## Build the Appliance